At the Center for Comparative Medicine and Surgery, we follow guidelines designed to be humane. Our policies are as follows:

 Summary of Overcrowding Policy

 - Cage densities outside of approved housing guidelines will be flagged with an “Overcrowded” card

-- Cages not separated within three days will be separated by CCMS at charge of $50 for each reported cage
+- Cages not separated within three days of the initial flag will be separated by CCMS at charge of $52.50 for each reported cage

 - Investigator must have prior IACUC approval to deviate from approved IACUC housing standards

-- Investigators may submit a Special Services Request for CCMS staff to separate overcrowded cages automatically without prior notification.
-CCMS will separate these cages at no charge.
+- Investigators may submit a Special Services Requisition for CCMS staff to separate overcrowded cages automatically without prior notification.
+CCMS will separate these cages at a fee for service.
 A Special Services Request must be on file for this service to apply.